seanrussell/profile-modifier-plugin/README.md

 OPTIONS
   -n, --name=classname                  (required) the name of the field you want to edit.
 Only one field name is allowed.

-  -r --rename=renameclassname           the name of the field you want to rename the field specified in --name to
+  -r --rename=renamefieldname           the name of the field you want to rename the field specified in --name to

   -p, --profile=profilename             the name of the profile you want to edit the field in.
 This can be a comma separated list of profile names.
 Note: if a profile name has a space in the name, the name should be enclosed in quotes.
 If this flag is not specified, the assumption is that the field will be edited in all profiles in either the default location or the location provided by in the --filepath option.